-- Place the rotor drum onto the crank shaft, taking care to fit the slot onto the roller pin of the crank.
+- Place the rotor drum onto the crankshaft, taking care to fit the slot onto the roller pin of the crank.
 Check that the rotor sits well on the shaft.
 It happens that a roller pin is a little to high and prevents good fitment.
-In that case take a little material of the roller. - Check further, that the rotor runs freely above the base plate. - Tighten the rotor with the screw M6x40, not forgetting the supplied washer.
-To undo the rotor use a puller M27x1,25.
+In that case take a little material of the roller. - In CZ 471 remove the pin!
+This is imperative, otherwise you can not time correctly. - Check further, that the rotor runs freely above the base plate. - Tighten the rotor with the screw M6x40, not forgetting the supplied washer.
+To undo the rotor use a puller M27x1,25 (and only such!) - On the CZ471 you will have to pull the roller pin before you install the stator.
+No worry there, it does not have a fixing capacity, it is intended for guidance only.
+After installation of the stator and before placing the rotor onto the shaft, take the spark plugs out, bring any of the 2 pistons into ignition position and than place the rotor onto the shaft so that it will sit in the position as shown below.